 '''

-mutex_initialize()

-int mutex initialize(mutex m);
+int mutex_initialize(mutex m);

 '''

 This function accepts a pointer to a 32-bit word and initializes it as a valid mutex.

 By default, mutex_initialize() returns zero for a nonthreaded application.
 Therefore, in a multithreaded application, mutex_initialize() must return a nonzero value on success so that at runtime, the library knows that it is being used in a multithreaded environment.